TUNNEL VISION and THE BLIND SPOT

-Normal Human UsageI'm sure everyone has done it, when we see a panoramic view, when we interreact with nature, on walks, or fishing, and among country folk surrounded by hilltops – but then it just seems to be a response to the environment.
-So when we start thinking about it, we just start focusing abstractly on the memory of that landscape or river.
+Normal Human UsageI'm sure everyone has experienced it – when we see a panoramic view, when we interact with nature, on walks, or fishing – but then it just seems to be a response to the environment.
+So we take photos of it.
+If we start thinking about it, we just start focusing abstractly on the memory of that landscape or river.

-I don't know.
+I don't know why.
 It's a blind-spot.
 It's part of the tunnel vision which is inherent in focusing.

 For a species which only knows focusing – it is outside of our imagination.

 We should have rediscovered it by observing animals.
 But animal trainers and researchers are only interested in animals' abilities to focus and learn tricks, solve puzzles, develop memory, and abstract thought.
 They want to know if and how animals can learn human abilities.

 LanguageWe collectively ignore it – we have meticulous words for every part of the bicycle – even subatomic particles and abstract theories have names.
 As soon as we recognise something, we name it.

 Panoramic describes how a landscape artist, or a filmmaker sees background and movement.
 But for animals, the background is unimportant.

 The lack of a clear, common, or scientific name always indicates a lack of cultural recognition.
 And when there is a lack of cultural recognition, we can always expect a multitude of unresearched and unrecognised effects.

-We Suppress Our Panoramic AwarenessWith our early education in focused sensing, thinking, and doing, we inadvertently suppress our panoramic awareness from an early age.
+We Inadvertently Suppress Our Panoramic AwarenessWith our early education in focused sensing, thinking, and doing, we inadvertently suppress our panoramic awareness from an early age.

 We Dismiss ItPerhaps it's our pride? – Humans are better at focusing, than all other species.
-Why should we be interested in our basic animal senses any more?
+Why should we be interested in basic animal senses any more?
 Perhaps it would make us doubt ourselves and our way of life?

 We Consider It to be UselessIf we did ever think about it we would consider it useless.
 We have no need for it in our daily lives.
 We overcame the daily fears and insecurities which other animals have.
 There is no need to be ready and waiting, or on the watch all the time.
 The original use of panoramic sensing is indeed obsolete and redundant.

 Really?
 Have we no use for feeling, safe, at peace, alive and connected with all other living things?